-The research and development expenses for the financial year amounts to KEUR 7,564 (PY: 5,649) concerning subsidiaries in the M+M Software segment OPEN MIND and DATAflor.
+The research and development expenses for the financial year amounted to KEUR 9,452 (PY: 7,564) concerning subsidiaries in the M+M Software segment OPEN MIND and DATAflor.
+Thereof KEUR 8,582 was expensed (PY: 7,564) and KEUR 870 (PY: 0) was capitalized as development cost for an individual project under other intangible assets, because their future recoverability could reasonably be assured.